JATOS/JATOS_docs/docs/References_Configs_and_JATOS_API/JATOS-Results-Archive-ZIP.md

 ---
-title: JATOS Results Archive (JRZIP)
+title: JATOS Results Archive
-slug: /JATOS-Results-Archive-JRZIP.html
+slug: /JATOS-Results-Archive.html
 sidebar_position: 5
 ---

 :::info
 This is **advanced knowledge** about JATOS.
-If you just want to use JATOS to run a study it is not necessary to read this.
+If you just want to use JATOS to run a study, it is not necessary to read this.
 :::

 ## Introduction

-A JRZIP ("JATOS study results archive") is a file package format used to export results from JATOS instances.
-A JRZIP aggregates the results data, result files and associated metadata into one file for distribution.
-They are built on the ZIP format and have a _.jrzip_ file extension.
-Hence every ZIP unpacker can be used to get to the files.
+A JATOS results archive is a file package format used to export results from JATOS instances.
+Such an archive aggregates result data, result files, and associated metadata into a single file for distribution.
+These files are based on the ZIP format and have a `.zip` file extension (`.jrzip` in older versions).

-## JRZIP File system structure
+## File System Structure

-A JRZIP file is organized by study results.
-Each study result folder (named _study_result_x_,  _x_ being the study result ID) contains the folders for the component results (named _comp_result_y_, _y_ being the component result ID) that belong to the components of the study.
-Each component result folder contains the uploaded result files in the _files_ folder and the result data in the _data.txt_ file.
+A JATOS results archive file is organized by study results.
+Each study result folder (named _study_result_x_, where _x_ is the study result ID) contains folders for the component results (named _comp_result_y_, where _y_ is the component result ID) that belong to the components of the study.
+Each component result folder contains uploaded result files in the _files_ folder and the result data in the _data.txt_ file.

 ```
 /